datagrovecr/website/docs/jobs/index.md

 You will work approximately 40 hours a week, primarily from our office in Rohmoser.
 Full-time employees receive a salary and are provided company equipment to use for coding work.
 Guidance, support, and community are provided, but the learning process will be highly self-directed.
 If that sounds exciting to you this opportunity might be a great fit!

-## The DatgroveCR Internship Program
+## Part-Time Positions with Datagrove Costa Rica

-The DatagroveCR Internship Program hires university students studying computer science in Costa Rica as Trainee Developers.
+The Datagrove Costa Rica hires university students studying computer science in Costa Rica as part-time Trainee Developers.
 Beginners with a passion for coding are welcome!

-When in school we want your focus to be on learning everything you can, so you will work 8-10 flexible hours per week at the DatagroveCR office in Rohmoser for the internship.
+When in school we want your focus to be on learning everything you can, so you will work 8-10 flexible hours per week at the DatagroveCR office in Rohmoser.
 When your school is on break, come work with us 40 hours a week and write great software!

 You will practice what you are learning in school building software for a better world.
-You will work on a team of interns where your input is welcome and needed.
+You will work on a team where your input is welcome and needed.
 When you graduate, we hope you will stay!

 You will also get practice with English, which for better or worse is the trade language of computer science.
 English is your most important computer language, and the one that requires the most practice :100:

-_The DatagroveCR internship is currently limited to students who have been accepted to a university Computer Science program in Costa Rica._
+_Trainee Developer positions are currently limited to students who have been accepted to a university Computer Science program (or similar) in Costa Rica._

 ## Application Process

-1. <strong>DatagroveCR Internship Program Applicants - Be accepted to or enrolled in a university Computer Science program (or similar).</strong>
+1. <strong>Trainee Developer Applicants - Be accepted to or enrolled in a university Computer Science program (or similar).</strong>
     <br />

 2. <strong>Submit the [DatagroveCR Application](https://forms.gle/U53hosi7DdjfgsJF7) in English.</strong>